KeLLs-Link/MEAN-STACK/meanstack.md

 # **Objective**
-- **Implementing a simple Book Register web form using MEAN STACK on Ubuntu Server deployed on AWS**
+- **Implement a simple Book Register web form using MEAN STACK which is deployed on Ubuntu Server on AWS**

 **Goodluck 👍**

+After spinning-up your EC2 Instance (Virtual Machine) running Ubuntu OS Server, connect to your instance via your terminal and run the following command.
 ```
 sudo apt update
 ```